SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

 - Write a shellscript to install multiple packages using loops ?
 - What is root user and exit status ? id=0, (id -u), $?
 - What is function in shellscript ?
 We generally keep our functions under variables.
-- There will be NO logs in "less /var/log/messages" we need to store that logs, otherwise we cannot troubleshoot, make sure you should not log in the current folder of server come outside and then do.
+- There will be NO logs in "less /var/log/messages" we need to store that logs, otherwise we cannot troubleshoot, but the best practice is to keep a separate log file for applications and only push critical events to /var/log/messages.
+Make sure you should not log in the current folder of server come outside and then do.
 - What is the purpose of redirection ?
 Nothing but storing the output in our required folder.
 - How to redirect the output ? "yum install nginx -y > output.text" you can keep any name in place of output like saikiran.text etc.
 - What are special variables in shellscript and they should be in double qotes and how do you use the colour coding in shellscript ?